UWDATA515/lecture-materials/01/command_line.md

 foo bar.txt
 ```

 Here, "pwd" stands for "present working directory", and it launches a computer program that displays the path to the current directory, where you are.
-We are in a folder called "homes" and a subfolder called "mwinst" (which is what we call my "home directory", just like your user's directory in Mac or Windows). "ls" stands for "list segments", and it lists all the files and folders within the present working directory.
+We are in a folder called "Users" and a subfolder called "melissawinstanley" (which is what we call my "home directory", just like your user's directory in Mac or Windows). "ls" stands for "list segments", and it lists all the files and folders within the present working directory.
 In this case, there is a folder called "foo" and a file called "bar.txt" in the current directory.

 You can also provide arguments to a shell commend.
 You can add a folder after "ls" if you want to see the files inside a sub-folder.
 If there is a folder named "foo" in the present working directory, you can do